mydnic/Larablog/readme.md

 Demo : http://mydnic.be

 # Installation
-## Vagrant
-If you are used to vagrant, just clone this repository and run <code>vagrant up</code>.
-Once the script is finished, you should be up and running!

-Visit http://localhost:4567 to see the website

-A phpMyAdmin is available at http://localhost:4568

-Username = user (or root)

-Password = pass

-## Classic
 1. Git clone this repo
 2. run <code>composer install</code>
 3. at the root, create <code>.env</code> file and insert the following lines